How To Use Lark - Guide¶

 Find the minimal input that creates the error

 Slowly remove rules from the grammar, while making sure the error still occurs.

 Usually, by the time you get to a minimal grammar, the problem becomes clear.

 But if it doesn’t, feel free to ask us on gitter, or even open an issue.
 Post a reproducing code, with the minimal grammar and input, and we’ll do our best to help.

-By default Lark silently resolves Shift/Reduce conflicts as Shift.
-To enable warnings pass
+By default Lark automatically resolves Shift/Reduce conflicts as Shift.
+It produces notifications as debug messages.

 logger beforehand.
 For example:

 import logging from lark import Lark, logger logger.setLevel(logging.DEBUG) collision_grammar = ''' start: as as as: a* a: "a" ''' p = Lark(collision_grammar, parser='lalr', debug=True) # Shift/Reduce conflict for terminal A: (resolving as shift) # * <as : > # Shift/Reduce conflict for terminal A: (resolving as shift) # * <as : __as_star_0>